HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 `Task.output` represents the requested data that is returned.
 This output is a FHIR reference to:
    - FHIR Search Bundle (e.g., a query response)
-   - FHIR Documents (e.g., CCDA on FHIR)
+   - FHIR Documents (e.g., C-CDA on FHIR)
-   - Other data formats attached to or referenced by a FHIR [DocumentReference] resource (e.g., a CCDA document)
+   - Other data formats attached to or referenced by a FHIR [DocumentReference] resource (e.g., a C-CDA document)
    - <span class="bg-success" markdown="1">a FHIR [QuestionnaireResponse]</span><!-- new-content -->
    - Other Individual FHIR resources (e.g., Condition)
 </div><!-- new-content -->